 Eleanor Margaret Vaughan to Sir Richard James Curtis for £5,500.
 The name of the house had been changed to Broadacre.

 Woodford is owned by J Preston Hytch Esq.

 1942 Sep 30th Conveyance Lady Edith Lizzie Curtis to John Woolman for £7,250

 1951 Lease of a field, from John Woolman to Shirley Cricket Club for 14 years from 1951 at £25 per annum.
 The club is now called Dorridge CC is a top local club and still leases the land at the same rental.

 1973 Oct 9th John Woolman dies, the estate passes to John F (Jack) Woolman who moves to Broadacre from Olton Road, Shirley, with his wife Enid Woolman and his elder son John G. Woolman.
 New greenhouses are built are and the nursery business moves to the field by the cricket club and builds 5 large greenhouses which attract occasional cricket balls!

 1990 The chrysanthemum business moves first to Evesham and then King’s Lynn.
 It then becomes part of Mr Fothergill’s and the nursery is now at Spalding and the offices at Newmarket.

 2001 Sep 17th Jack Woolman dies aged 82.

-2009 Aug 18th Charlye & Cecile Woolman retire from teaching in Kuala Lumpur and return to Broadacre
+2009 Aug 18th Charlye the other brother & Cecile Woolman his wife retire from teaching in Kuala Lumpur and return to Broadacre

-2011 Planning consent to replace the greenhouses which have been standing empty for 10 years with 6 houses.
+2011 Planning consent is granted to replace the greenhouses which have been standing empty for 10 years with 6 houses.

 2013 Sep 2nd Enid Woolman dies at home aged 93.